Basic Rules

 Add a 2d10 to any melee attack, gain 2 echo.
 (Repeatable)

-You and your reflexes are faster than normal.
-Gain 2d10 on evade, dodge, and run checks.
+You and your reflexes are faster than normal, and you always put on a show.
+Gain 2d10 on evade, dodge, react and run checks as long as you embellish them.

 You have 2 additional robotic arms with detachable claws.
 They may function exactly as your normal arms.